hellcastter/ukrainian-sentence-embeddings/README.md

 p(meaning | sentence, lemma) = softmax(cosine_similarity / 0.05)
 ```

 The highest-probability meaning is retained only when **probability ≥ 0.9 AND cosine similarity ≥ 0.6**.
 Exact equality between the sentence and the meaning's first gloss is excluded.
 Batch size is **2048**.
-Filtering is inside the assignment script; there is no separate unfiltered-prediction artifact or filtering command.
+This confidence filtering is inside the assignment script; no artifact of all rejected assignments is saved.
 Dictionary examples remain metadata and are not encoded to produce these pseudo-labels.

+The subsequent `delete_similar_sentences.py` stage embeds those dictionary examples and retained natural contexts with the same MPNet identifier and normalized SentenceTransformer embeddings.
+It removes a context if its maximum cosine similarity to **any example across all lemmas** is **≥0.95**.
+Encoding batch size is **512**; similarity chunks contain **2,048** contexts.
+It preserves definitions, examples, and meanings whose natural context list becomes empty.
+It reads examples from the input JSON metadata, so isolation against the official Hugging Face snapshot still requires verification that those examples match that snapshot.
+This filter runs before generation/transformations and does not audit the later generated or transformed outputs.

 ### 6. Generation-based augmentation